covid-19-impact-lab/liss-questionnaires/docs/source/wave-4/english/w4e-EmploymentStatus.rst

 :raw-html:`&larr;` :ref:`w4e-duration` | :ref:`w4e-q14` :raw-html:`&rarr;`

 Which of the following best describes your situation?
-If more options are available, choose the main activity or path.
+If multiple options are apply, choose the main activity or path.

 .. csv-table::
    :delim: |